eschoi-ml/eschoi-ml.github.io/kfd/kfd.md

-# Journey of Faith: A Catholic Guide to Korean History and Culture
+# A Journey through Korean Catholic History and Heritage

-Hello, I'm a passionate and dedicated TRX practitioner with experience in rehabilitation and strength training.
-I’ve been training with TRX since the beginning of 2024, and in just over a year, it has transformed me physically, mentally, and emotionally.
-From my own experience, I can confidently say that TRX is one of the safest and most effective exercises.
-I'm eager to lead TRX in group fitness classes, helping others discover the transformative power of TRX in an inclusive and supportive environment.
+Hello, this is Eunsoo, Korean Catholic and parishioner at [Our Lady of Peace Church & Shirine](https://www.olop-shrine.org/) in California, USA.
+I created this page to To celebrate the teast day of korean martyrs in September 20, 2025.

+Here are two introductory videos that describe
 - [Youtube]()
 - [Youtube]()